 See articles from Paul

-Daryle has been worked in the field of addiction treatment for approaching 20 years after joining The Providence Projects from another residential rehab centre.
+Daryle has been worked in the field of addiction treatment for 20+ years after joining The Providence Projects from another residential rehab centre.
 Daryle is passionate about individual treatment planning as opposed to a one size fits all approach and is keen to ensure that treatment delivery at The Providence Projects continues to evolve with latest evidence based practices.
 Daryle loves facilitating group therapy sessions and helped to design the aftercare programme at The Providence Projects.

 Clinton started with us in our project in Weymouth many years ago and moved to our Bournemouth facility in 2008.
 Clinton also has an advanced diploma in Counselling and is accredited with BACP.
 He is passionate about recovery and has an incredibly fun and infectious spirit.
 He has a great ability to help people develop a positive outlook and self-belief.
 Clinton is also a fully qualified auricular acupuncturist.